KJWynn/EmpowerU/README.md

 Root folder (extracted folder): empoweru_group_n

 empoweru_main.py is the main python file to be run to launch the application.
+To login and test the functionalities, use the credentials: <br>
+Role: Admin <br>
+Username: rochelle <br>
+Password: r0che11e

 empoweru_group_n/data : Contains data files.
 The 'database' layer.<br>
 empoweru_group_n/images: Contains image for logo of EmpowerU.<br>